effekseer/Effekseer/readme_tool_mac.txt

 Let's open Effekseer.dmg and install it.
 Let's start Effekseer.

-If it not run, please download mono to satisfy the operating environment.

 I think that you do not know the meaning at first when a lot of parameters exist, but let's push the playback button (triangle mark) at the bottom left for the time being.
 Then a square was displayed on the screen.
 This is the simplest effect.